 Originally from Montréal, Québec, Mark began as a folk-pop singer/songwriter, and was “discovered” by well-known producer Ben Kaye (Celine Dion, Michel Pagliaro).
 Guided to follow society’s “safe & practical” path, Mark opened his own sport bag design/marketing business., and while enjoying some success, that’s not where Mark’s heart was.
 He stayed true to his musical dream and continued on his journey, was blessed to have worked with members of April Wine, Luba, Chilliwack, performed lead musical and oratorio roles and sang chorus/comprimario with Vancouver Opera for 10 years.
 Highlight performances include bass soloist for the Mozart Requiem, Dvorak Stabat Mater, Verdi Requiem, Handel Semele, and lead roles in HMS Pinafore (Cap’n Corcoran), & Fiddler on the Roof (Perchik).
 His original theatre scores have led to Outstanding Production Jessie Awards, and his songs have been published for television, film & choirs globally.
-Following the release of his 2010 meditative album Cantoria, the musical project for peace, Mark was called to an Ashram in India to become a meditation leader.
-As composer, songwriter and producer, current projects are devoted to helping us believe in ourselves, love who we naturally are and create the peace and harmony we were destined to live.
+Following the release of his 2010 meditative album Cantoria, “the musical project for peace”, Mark was called to an Ashram in India to become a meditation leader.
+As composer, songwriter and producer, current projects are devoted to helping us believe in ourselves, love who we naturally are and create the peace and joyful harmony we were destined to live. mark was recently honoured with a Lifetime Achievement Award in the areas of Music & Peace by the Visioneers International Network.
 When not in studio, Mark can be found watching over the slopes in the Greater Vancouver Zone as a proud member of the Canadian Ski Patrol.

 A self taught 18 year old musician who’s been deeply influenced by Jazz, R&B and unique artists like Tracy Chapman, Amy Winehouse and Whitney Houston, Bukola was a recent grand prize winner of the Nimbus Battle of the Bands competition, and has been led to many new wonderful experiences and opportunities.
 Bukola has performed at the JUNO pre-show Let's Hear it!
 Live, was interviewed by CBC, Metro Vancouver, and has become a very much sought-after young artist by music professionals and fans alike.
 Her music blends uniquely rich jazz chords & soulful vocals with lyrics about her life and the world around her.
 Metro News describes her as “the confident up-beat, young woman plays guitar and sings with a simultaneous mastery and innocence”.
 We are thrilled to be working on Bukola’s artist development and are so very thrilled to share with you her upcoming Debut Album “Chronicles of a Teenage Mind”!